-10.1 Each Division Commander or his / her designee shall ensure that two Ordnance Inventory Forms are completed for each Command, Detachment and Unit under their command.
-The first form will list all ordnance assigned to the Command, Detachment, and Unit, but not to any one person in particular.
-The second form will list the personnel assigned to the Command, Detachment, or Unit in alphabetical order along with the ordnance issued to each.
+- 10.1 Each Division Commander or his or her designee shall insure that 2 Ordnance Inventory Forms are completed for each Division, Command, Detachment and Unit under their command.
+The first form will list all ordnance assigned to the Division, Command, Detachment, and Unit, but not to any one person in particular.
+The second form will list the personnel assigned to the Division, Command, Detachment in alphabetical order along with the ordnance issued to each. - 10.2 Four copies of the Ordnance Inventory Form will be completed and signed by the individual conducting the inventory inspection.
+The original shall be forwarded to the office of the Maryland Transportation Authority Police Quartermaster.

-10.1.1 Office of the Chief (Chief, PIO, Executive Officer)

-10.1.2 Operations Bureau (Lieutenant Colonel, Patrol Division Commander and Operations Officers, Special Operations Division Commander and Operations Officers)

-10.1.3 Detachments (Tunnel Command, Inter-County Connector, Hatem Bridge, Lane Bridge, Nice Bridge, Key Bridge, BWI Airport, and Port)

-10.1.4 Units (Commercial Vehicle Safety Unit-Metro, Commercial Motor Vehicle Safety Unit-JFK, Homeland Enforcement and Traffic/Motors, K-9, Detective, Emergency Operations Services, Marine)

-10.1.5 Administrative Bureau (Lieutenant Colonel, Logistics Division Commander, Operations Officer, Support Services Division Commander

-10.1.6 Commands/Units (Electronic Enforcement, Training, Property & Evidence, Quartermaster, Fleet/Technology, Budget & Planning, Internal Affairs, Communications)

-10.2 Four copies of the Ordnance Inventory Form will be completed and signed by the individual conducting the inventory inspection.
-The original shall be forwarded to the MDTA Police Quartermaster Unit.
 The Division Commander will retain one copy for each Command, Detachment and Unit under his or her command.
-One copy will be forwarded to the MDTA Police Range Master and one copy shall be forwarded to the Budget and Planning Command.

-10.2.1 The Quartermaster and the MDTA Police Armorer will conduct a comparison for accuracy.
-Once this has been established, the comparison will become the responsibility of the Division Commander or his/her designee.

-10.2.2 Should any discrepancies be discovered during or after the initial inventory, the inspecting officer will forward a Special Report through the Chain of Command to the respective Division Commander where the discrepancy has occurred for explanation.

-10.3 The ordnance inventory will be performed semiannually, completed at the end of June and December.
+One copy will be forwarded to the Maryland Transportation Authority Police Armorer and one copy shall be forwarded to the Budget and Planning Command. - 10.2.1 The Quartermaster and the MDTA Police Armorer will conduct a comparison for accuracy.
+Once this has been established, the comparison will become the responsibility of the Division Commander or his/her designee. - 10.2.2 Should any discrepancies be discovered during or after the initial inventory, the inspecting officer will forward a Special Report through the Chain of Command to the respective Division Commander where the discrepancy has occurred for explanation. - 10.3 The ordnance inventory will be performed semiannually, completed at the end of June and December.